Layton ServiceDesk - Release Notes - Version 6.8.3

 - Disable anti-virus software on the server, if running.
 This has been known to prevent the copying of files, especially .exe files, to the Program Files folder.

-- Right-click the installer lsd670_upgrade.exe and select Run as administrator.
+- Right-click the installer lsd683_upgrade.exe and select Run as administrator.
 This will avoid permission issues.
 Note that the progress dialog may report that it is not responding, but this process may simply take some time.

-- In Windows Services Console, start the IIS Admin and LaytonServiceDesk services.
+- In Windows Services Console, start the above services.